ANU Strategic Learning and Teaching Grants

 Selection process

-Applications need to be submitted in accordance with the requirements as published in the ANU Strategic Learning and Teaching Grants Guidelines.
+Applications need to be submitted in accordance with the requirements as published on the ANU Strategic Learning and Teaching Grants website.
 You will receive an e-mail acknowledging the successful receipt of your application.

 A selection panel will review and rank all eligible applications based on the selection criteria listed below.
 All applicants will receive a formal notification of the outcome and feedback will be made available to unsuccessful applicants.